Libby Webber, Dip H.E (Counselling), B.A (Hons), MNCS (Accred.)

 If that feels right, then we'll arrange a first appointment at a mutually convenient time - usually within about a week.
 I'll then send you (by text or email) my full address details.

-In the first session, there's time to talk in more detail about what's troubling you, and we can decide what to focus on and how many sessions we might need.
-At the end of the session, we'll book in for a second one - ideally, it's most effective if we see each other weekly, at least at the beginning, but I do understand that this isn't always possible.
-I'm open to discussing what's realistic for you.
+In the first session, there's time to talk in more detail about what's troubling you, and we can decide what to focus on.
+At the end of the session, we'll book in for a second one - it's most effective if we see each other weekly, at least at the beginning, but I do understand that this isn't always possible.
+We can discuss what's realistic for you.

-If this sounds like something you'd be interested in, then please click here to go to the Contact page of my website: http://www.southseacounselling.co.uk/how-to-contact-me/
+If this sounds like something you'd be interested in, then please contact me through this Directory as my website is currently offline for redevelopment.

 Training, qualifications & experience

 I have a great deal of experience in working with individuals at all stages of their lives; from students at school, college and university all the way through to people of retirement age.
-During and after my training, I gained two years experience in local counselling agencies before opening my private practice in 2009.
-In that time, I've helped people on a very wide range of issues; offering a kind, supportive and objective perspective which might not be available from other people in your life.
+During and after my training, I worked in two local counselling agencies before opening my private practice in 2009 - Portsmouth Counselling Service and Portsmouth University Student Counselling Service.
+In that time, I've worked with people on a very wide range of issues; offering a supportive and objective perspective which might not be available from other people in your life.

 If you'd like to know more about my counselling service, please contact me for a free 15-minute, no-obligation call.